thewiselad/ticktastic-workshop/README.md

   * Add some controls
   * Make those controls work

+## Commit 11 - Refactoring

+Even though we've got good, well planned, working code your code can almost always be improved.
+As apps grow, the complexity creeps up and complexity is the project-killer.
+It's worth taking a moment every now and then to look at the code more holistically, and see if it can be improved.

+  * File structure.
+  * Relative vs absolute assets
+  * JS structure
+  * JS delivery.

 ## Footnotes

 <sup name="f1" id="f1">1</sup> Not technically required by the html spec, as the others are, but very important in the same way.